Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 The Abdominoplasty Procedure and Immediate Recovery

-During the procedure, your surgeon will make incisions, remove excess skin and fat, and may tighten the abdominal muscles for a smoother, more toned appearance.
+During the procedure, Dr Kohout will make incisions, remove excess skin and fat, and may tighten the abdominal muscles for a uniform, and firmer appearance.
 Depending on your specific needs, your surgeon may choose a full or skin only abdominoplasty.
 After surgery, a compression garment is applied to reduce swelling and support the abdomen’s new shape.

 The initial recovery can be challenging, as this is when your body is at its most vulnerable.
 Swelling, bruising, and discomfort are normal during this stage, but each symptom will improve gradually.

 Healing after an abdominoplasty/tummy tuck occurs in stages, with milestones at each phase marking gradual improvements in mobility, comfort, and energy levels.
-Follow Dr Kohout’s instructions carefully to ensure a smooth and complication-free recovery.
+Follow Dr Kohout’s instructions carefully to support a gradual and uneventful recovery.

 ➔ Week 1: Rest, Rest, and More Rest